Published: April 14, 2026 | Last Updated: May 2026 | Category: 3D Printer Reviews | By Review3DPrinting.com

 What Do You Need to Get Started?

 - PLA Filament — the easiest plastic to print with.
-Browse PLA filament on Amazon (affiliate link)
+Available from most EU online stores.

-- A free slicer — Bambu Studio is already included in the ecosystem and handles everything automatically
+- Bambu Studio — the free slicer software, included in the ecosystem, handles everything automatically.

-- A flat, stable surface — the printer needs a steady table
+- A flat, stable surface — the printer needs a sturdy table.

 Quick Specs Summary